cmann1/Javascript-Physics-Library-Tests/README.md

 # Javascript Physics Library Tests

 A small application used to test, compare and benchmark various physics libraries for Javascript.
+View it online here: https://cmann1.github.io/Javascript-Physics-Library-Tests/

 So far there are three different demos for each library;
 I've tried to keep the demos as similar as possible across engines to allow them to be easily compared.